terrytaylorbonn/terrytaylorbonn.github.io/pal.markdown

 <br>

-The enterprise platform controls almost everything.
+The enterprise AI dev platform controls almost everything.
+For now this is limited to enterprise customers, but I believe the tech will "trickle down" to non-experts in the near future.

 For now this section **focuses solely on the Palantir (PAL) platform**.
 For several reasons:
 - market leader